 One drop of essential oil is equivalent to 15-40 cups of medicinal tea, or up to 10 teaspoons of tincture (Krumbeck 2014).
 One drop of peppermint essential oil, for example, is equivalent to 26 cups of peppermint tea.

 NB: Essential oils are prescribed for internal ingestion by a medically trained healthcare professional, pharmacist, or herbalist (and this is the only context in which oral or rectal ingestion of essential oils should be administered), and are always interfused with a fixed vegetable oil and suspended in plant-based (hypromellose) or gelatin (collagen from animal skin or bones) capsules (the former being preferable for vegetarians), and are only administered following a thorough consultation ‘work up’; thus, dose is ideally controlled, safe, and appropriate.
+(See below for essential oils not safe to apply in aromatherapy)

 Historical application of essential oils, plants and resins

-When plant material is macerated in boiling water to create teas, tinctures and tonics, or when it is soaked in animal fat, vegetable oil, or cooled distilled water, the volatile essential oils (along with other volatile and non-volatile phytochemical compounds, for example, flavonoids, chlorophyll, and carotene) are coaxed from their cells and cavities through osmosis, or through breakdown of oil-containing cell walls, or simply by being flushed or washed out of cavities.
+When plant material is macerated in boiling water* to create teas, tinctures and tonics, or when it is soaked in animal fat, vegetable oil, or cooled or warm distilled water, the volatile essential oils (along with other volatile and non-volatile phytochemical compounds, for example, flavonoids, chlorophyll, and carotene) are coaxed from their cells and cavities through osmosis, or through breakdown of oil-containing cell walls, or simply by being flushed or washed out of cavities.
+Macerated oils, therefore, due to the presence of flavonoids and chlorophyll, are often richly coloured (orange, yellow, red, green); examples of such oils include arnica, carrot, and marigold (calendula).

 Mary Magdalene famously anointed Jesus’s feet with perfumed oil of spikenard (or nard) that was likely obtained by steeping the crushed roots of this plant in warm olive oil (spikenard oil was imported from Asia- mainly India) – this oil was highly prized by the wealthy.